 PIC-OSD logo

 From airborne surveys in Amazonia to fishery observation in Australia, there are a number of applications where it is useful to display the information from a GPS receiver as a video text overlay.
 The GPSBOXKBD units are designed to meet the needs of those who require a flexible text interface combined with a GPS video text overlay.
-Four lines of GPS data can be displayed combined with four lines of text which can be edited from a PS/2 keyboard and positioned as a block on the screen.
+Four lines of GPS data can be displayed combined with four lines of text which can be edited from a keyboard and positioned as a block on the screen.
 Two models are available.
-The GPSBOXKBD+ has an internal GPS receiver to provide the data for the overlay and an external antenna.
-It is available in versions with a 5Hz and 1Hz update rate.
-The GPSBOXKBD model is designed to be compatible with any GPS receiver which sends data using the NMEA 0183 standard.
-The GPSBOXKBD-D version displays depth instead of altitude for use with combined GPS receiver / depth transducer units.
+The GPSBOXKBD model is designed to be compatible with any GPS receiver which sends data using the NMEA 0183 standard, RS232 4800 baud 8N1.
+The GPSBOXKBD-DT version displays depth instead of altitude for use with combined GPS receiver / depth transducer units.

 GPSBOXKBD Order